 15% Grant and manuscript preparation.

-5% Assist with overseeing and managing the lab, lab staff, and students.
+5% Assistance with oversight and management of the lab, lab staff, and students.
 This effort may be increased to train and oversee undergraduate student projects.
-Tasks may also include: general laboratory operation and maintenance, IACUC applications, biosafety docs and training, and misc duties as assigned.
+Tasks may also include: general laboratory operation and maintenance, IACUC and IBC applications, and laboratory biosafety.

 The University of Minnesota, founded in the belief that all people are enriched by understanding, is dedicated to the advancement of learning and the search for truth; to the sharing of this knowledge through education for a diverse community; and to the application of this knowledge to benefit the people of the state, the nation, and the world.